blainehansen/ts-std/src/monads/result.md

 ## `type ResultJoin<L extends any[], E = string>`

-The type that results from joining `Results`s.
+The type created from joining `Results`s.
 Has methods to either combine the internal values or convert the join into a `Result`.

 ### `combine<T>(fn: (...args: L) => T): Result<T, E>`